 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon.

 Imagine you’re at the end of a gain cycle, and you’re preparing to test your 1RM on all of your lifts.
 You’re well fuelled, have had plenty of rest, and are sure you’re going to crush your numbers.
 You add another plate to your bar, set your stance and begin to pull.
 But before you can lock out at the top of your deadlift, your grip fails, and the bar crashes dramatically onto the floor.

 This has happened to everyone at some point, and the frustration of a slippery grip is an all too common complaint.
 The easiest and simplest way to correct this issue is to start using chalk.

 Hand Anatomy and the importance of Grip Strength

-Having a strong grip is one of the most decisive factors in failing or making your rep. In addition to training your grip to improve, it’s important that you also consider your fingers, thumb, and the intrinsic muscles.
+Having a strong grip is one of the most decisive factors in failing or making your rep. In addition to training for an improved grip, it’s important that you also consider your fingers, thumb, and the intrinsic muscles.
 This might sound a little overboard, but think of training your hands in the same way you train your ankles and feet.
 They’re small muscle groups, to be sure, but they’re powerful when properly addressed and can help you achieve bigger lifts.